South Bend’s lone abortion clinic to close when new state law takes effect - NewsBreak

 Indiana 3rd graders could read better before the pandemic

 Indiana’s literacy rate for students finishing third grade is near the lowest point of the past decade.
-Results out Wednesday show nearly 1 in 5 Indiana third graders lacked strong vocabularies and phonics – the fundamental skills required to become a young reader and academically successful.
-Statewide, 81.6...
+Results out Wednesdayshow nearly 1 in 5 Indiana third graders lacked strong vocabularies and phonics – the fundamental skills required to become a young reader and academically successful.
+Statewide, 81.6 percent...

 Indiana refund payments expected to hit accounts beginning in ‘late August’